 Conclusion

-A scientifically rigorous exploration of how the neuroscience of attention can apply to meditation, to my knowledge, does not yet exist, and this certainly isn’t it, but I hope it’s given you some helpful tips, and I look forward to writing more as future research comes out.
+A scientifically rigorous exploration of how the neuroscience of attention can apply to meditation, to my knowledge, does not yet exist, and this certainly isn’t it, but I hope it’s given you some helpful tips.

 It’s hard to train stable attention effectively without getting at least some fruitful insights into the workings of one’s mind.
 However, the true value of learning to hack your attentional networks is so that you can eventually direct them to practice effective insight meditation; notice how your suffering is conditioned and learn to de-condition it.
 This task becomes easier by leaps and bounds if one is doing the satisfying work of training attention.